Human Resources & Benefits Information

 Stritch has a very comprehensive package of employee fringe benefits.
 The following is a partial listing.

-Discounts are available on admission to all Stritch athletic events, on purchases in the University bookstore and on meals in the University dining hall.
+Discounts are available on admission to all Stritch athletic events and on purchases in the University bookstore.
 Discounted membership is also available for employees and their families at the Harry and Rose Samson Family Jewish Community Center.

 Employee Tuition Discount*